U.S. withdrawing 34,000 troops from Afghanistan within a year

 Bruce Riedel, who chaired Obama's 2009 review of Afghan policy and is now at the Brookings Institution think-tank in Washington, said a crucial factor will be the extent to which al Qaeda's core leadership in Pakistan continues to degrade.

-A stronger al Qaeda in neighbouring Pakistan means the United States would need a more robust counter-terrorism presence, for example, he said.
+A stronger al Qaeda in neighboring Pakistan means the United States would need a more robust counter-terrorism presence, for example, he said.

 "The president is rightly not making that decision now when he doesn't have to," said Riedel, who heads the Intelligence Project at Brookings.